AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. Upload [!DNL `authorized_keys`] to your FTP server:

-    1. Connect to the FTP server.
-This can be an Adobe-hosted FTP server or your own FTP server. < **_Do they do this with a username and password?
-If they already have one, do they need to rotate THIS password?_** >
+    1. Connect to the FTP server and log in with your username and password.
+       This can be an Adobe-hosted FTP server or your own FTP server.
-    2. Create a [!DNL .ssh] directory (if it does not already exist).
+    1. Create a [!DNL .ssh] directory (if it does not already exist).
-    3. Upload the [!DNL `authorized_keys`] file to the [!DNL .ssh] directory.
+    1. Upload the [!DNL `authorized_keys`] file to the [!DNL .ssh] directory.

+1. Update your firewall settings to allow inbound connections from Adobe's IP ranges on port 22. <_**should this go here?
+I also have it later**_>

+   Port 22 is the standard port for SFTP connections.

-1. Test the connection by logging in to the server using SFTP.
+1. Test the connection by logging in to the server using SFTP. <_**or, "by accessing the server using your SSH keys?**_>

 ### Step 2: Create a new SFTP location account in Adobe Analytics

 Create a new SFTP location account to replace each existing FTP account.

-When creating a new SFTP account, you must use the same hostname, username, and passphrase (if one exists)< **_is this correct?_** > that are used in the existing FTP account it is replacing.
+When creating a new SFTP location account, you must use the same hostname, username, and passphrase (if one exists)< **_is this correct?_** > that are used in the existing FTP account it is replacing.

 >[!NOTE]
 >